Breisoft/fastcfg/README.md

 ---

-**FastCFG**: Because your serverless functions deserve a proper nervous system. 🧠⚡️
+**vein**: Because your serverless functions deserve a proper nervous system. 🧠⚡️

 *Built with ❤️ by Josh Breidinger - Making configuration management suck less, one Lambda at a time.*